-• Third, despite the low returns to interventions targeted toward disadvantaged adolescents, the empirical literature shows high economic returns for remedial investments in young disadvantaged children.
+Third, despite the low returns to interventions targeted toward disadvantaged adolescents, the empirical literature shows high economic returns for remedial investments in young disadvantaged children. • Fourth, if early investment in disadvantaged children is not followed up by later investment, its effect tends to weaken at later ages.